NyaaSaki/zofia/README.md

 zf_class .ipynb : used to train the model. once run , zf_model folder will be created. if run without this model, dad jokes will be disabled

-decmet.csv :  The dataset of derogatory and negative messages
+decmet.csv :  The dataset of Serious vs Casual messages